zeek/zeek/script-reference/statements.rst

     By default, the "print" statement writes to the standard output (stdout).
-However, if the first expression is of type :bro:type:`file`, then "print" writes to that file.
+However, if the first expression is of type :zeek:type:`file`, then "print" writes to that file.

     If a string contains non-printable characters (i.e., byte values that are not in the range 32 - 126), then the "print" statement converts each non-printable character to an escape sequence before it is printed.

-    For more control over how the strings are formatted, see the :bro:id:`fmt` function.
+    For more control over how the strings are formatted, see the :zeek:id:`fmt` function.

-.. bro:keyword:: return
+.. zeek:keyword:: return

     The "return" statement immediately exits the current function, hook, or event handler.
 For a function, the specified expression (if any) is